 Odd lot tenders favor the small investor in that they only work for small sums of money.

-An odd lot tender is when a company announces that they are going to buy back X amount of shares, but will automatically buy back all shares from investors who hold less than 100 shares.
+An odd lot tender is when a company announces that they are going to buy back X amount of shares, but will prioritize those shares held by investors who hold less than 100 shares.